codecurious-bln/elixir_snake/docs/tutorial/06-allow-snake-to-eat.md

 ### 6. Allow snake to eat

-We have the food, but our snake can't eat it yet, and we don't want to starve our little friend.
+We have the food!
+But our snake can't eat it yet and we don't want to starve our little friend 🙀

-The goal of this chapter is to allow the snake to eat the food and grow, but let's first quickly recap how it works.
-The snake eats the food when it overlaps it with its head, as soon the snake eats it, it will grow of one unit (a new tile will be appended to its body) and a new food pellet will be placed in the snake world.
+The goal of this chapter is to allow the snake to eat the food and grow.
+Let's quickly recap how it works: The snake "eats" the food when it overlaps it with its head.
+As soon the snake has eaten, it grows by one unit (a new tile will be appended to its body) and a new food pellet will be placed somewhere in the game.

-In other words, we need to check if the snake's head has the same coordinates of the pellet after every movement.
-The function `move_snake/1` looks the natural place where to execute this check.
+To achieve this, we'll check whether the snake's head has the same coordinates as the pellet.
+As we need to perform this check again after every movement, the `move_snake/1` function looks like a good place this.

 ```elixir
 defp move_snake(%{snake: snake} = state) do